 And don’t sacrifice what’s priceless.

 I sure have.
-I’ve lost friendships over risky investments, lost my mind over trifling amounts of money, and lost out on potential experiences by working too hard.
-Clearly, I could use more reminders on what’s too important to risk for money.
+I’ve lost friendships over risky investments, lost my mind over trifling amounts of money, and lost out on memorable experiences by working too hard.
+Clearly, I need to be more careful with my calculations.

 “Planning is important, but the most important part of every plan is to plan on the plan not going according to plan.”Morgan Housel